M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 ![Enable Windows Single Sign On within MFWA](mfwa-1.png)

-<p class="note">It is recommended that these changes are tested in a demonstration/test environment prior to changing any live system, as incorrect settings may lead to M-Files Web Access (and therefore the M-Files Web Service) becoming inaccessible.</p>
+It is recommended that these changes are tested in a demonstration/test environment prior to changing any live system, as incorrect settings may lead to M-Files Web Access (and therefore the M-Files Web Service) becoming inaccessible.
+{:.note}

 ## Using Single Sign-On from an application